davidescor/android--puedo-salir-de-casa/README.md

 </p>

-# ¿Puedo salir de casa?
+# I can leave home?

 Application that tells you if you can leave home right now.